Mandy Moore Looks Statuesque And Stunning In Tight Black Dress

 One follower told Moore that she was “honestly beautiful inside and out that is what matters most.”

-Moore recently celebrated another milestone as well — after a decade long hiatus, she released some new music and fans were thrilled to see her back in the game.
+Moore recently celebrated another milestone as well.
+After a decade long hiatus, she released some new music, and fans were thrilled to see her back in the game.

 Back in August, The Inquisitr reported that Moore had revealed some details about a new album on the way.
-Moore joined forces on the album with Taylor Goldsmith, her husband and a member of the band Dawes.
+Moore joined forces on the album with her husband, Taylor Goldsmith, and a member of the band Dawes.

-The first single on the album, entitled “When I Wasn’t Watching,” was recently released and showcased a stunning Moore in a personal song that highlighted the brunette bombshell’s beauty and breathtaking voice.
-Fans will have to stay tuned to her Instagram page for more updates on songs from the album.
+The first single on the album, entitled “When I Wasn’t Watching,” was recently released.
+The intimate song showcased a stunning Moore that highlighted the brunette bombshell’s breathtaking voice.
+Fans will have to keep on eye on her Instagram page for more updates on the album.

 Delivered To Your INBOX